nikhilsu/Agile-board/README.md

-# Project-Mgm-Tool
+# Agile-board

-A simple Project Management Tool similar to [Trello.](https://trello.com/) This tool was built for a design cum refactoring exercise.
+A simple Agile board similar to [Trello.](https://trello.com/) This tool was built for a design cum refactoring exercise.

 ## Getting Started